Meditate to Win

 January 17, 2024

-The remaining steps though, the Buddha said, are trainings.
+The remaining steps, though, the Buddha called trainings.
 You train in how to breathe aware of the whole body.
 You train in how to breathe calming bodily fabrication, which basically means calming the breath itself.
 And as a couple of suttas say, you get to the point where the breath stops.
 That’s when it’s really calm.
 Similarly with training in feelings, mind-states, mental qualities.

 So when you come here, you’re submitting to a training.
 We often translate those passages as, you train yourself to do these things, and you do have to play a big role in your own training.
-But also know that there are standards that you’re trying to live up to.
+But also have to try to live up to the standards the Buddha taught.

 Some of us have problems with that—living up to standards.
-We’ve been subject to all kinds of harsh and unhelpful standards being imposed on us.
-But you have to remember that these standards come not because the Buddha just made them up.
+We’ve been subjected to all kinds of harsh and unhelpful standards being imposed on us.
+But you have to remember that the Buddha didn’t just make up these standards.
 They’re part of the actual duties of the four noble truths.

-Again, they’re duties that the Buddha didn’t make up: If you want to put an end to suffering, this is what you’ve got to do, based on the way that causality actually works.
+Again, the Buddha didn’t make up these duties, either.
+If you want to put an end to suffering, this is what you’ve got to do, based on the way causality actually works.
 And these duties, these shoulds, are all formulated for your true happiness.
 You always have to keep that in mind.

 We’re aiming at a happiness that’s totally enveloping, total all-around.
 That fact should give you a sense of joy as you practice.
 It’s one of the reasons why Ajaan Fuang would always say to play with the meditation.